moncface/lndf/README.md

 This is not syntactic compression.
 Syntactic compression preserves all information in a smaller encoding.
 LNDF performs **semantic compression** — it omits information entirely, using the parser's world knowledge as a decompression dictionary.
 The distinction is fundamental: syntactic compression reduces the size of the message; semantic compression reduces the message itself.

+As a consequence, LNDF is a philosophy, not an implementation.
+There is no schema to validate against, no parser to install, no test suite to pass.
+The "specification" is a set of principles.
+The implementation is the LLM itself.

 ---

 ## Principles